paulmillr/readdirp/README.md

     );
 ```

-For more examples see the [readdir tests](https://github.com/thlorenz/fsrec/blob/master/test/readdir.js)
+For more examples see the [readdirp tests](https://github.com/thlorenz/readdirp/blob/master/test/readdirp.js)